xapian/xapian-docsprint/concepts/indexing/databases.rst

 race conditions.
-For example, if you want to rebuild the database from scratch and replace it, you can build the database using a new directory, prepare a stub file with the new path, and finally move the stub file into the one which the running code is using.
+For example, if you want to rebuild the database from scratch and replace it, you can build the database using a new directory, prepare a stub file with the new path, and finally move the stub file over the one which the running code is using.

 This technique is better than just replacing the database directory, which is affected by race conditions.